w3c/wot-architecture/proposals/TAG review request.md

 - The [WoT Security and Privacy Considerations](https://github.com/w3c/wot-security/) document provides extra discussion of security with an IoT focus.
 - The related [WoT Thing Description](https://github.com/w3c/wot-thing-description) document is being submitted for TAG review at the same time.
+    - Tests of implementations will be associated with this document
 - The [WoT Binding Templates](https://github.com/w3c/wot-binding-templates) non-REC track informative document describes an optional WoT building block.
 - The [WoT Scripting API](https://github.com/w3c/wot-binding-templates) non-REC track informative document describes an optional WoT building block.